Homeothermy: Origin of homeothermy

+These hypotheses are not mutually exclusive, and the evolution of homeothermy likely involved a combination of factors.
+The exact origin of homeothermy is still an area of active research and debate within the scientific community.

+Advantages

 Enzymes have a relatively narrow temperature range at which their efficiencies are optimal.
 Temperatures outside this range can greatly reduce the rate of a reaction or stop it altogether.
 A creature with a fairly constant body temperature can therefore specialize in enzymes which are efficient at that particular temperature.
 A poikilotherm must either operate well below optimum efficiency most of the time, migrate, hibernate or expend extra resources producing a wider range of enzymes to cover the wider range of body temperatures.

 However, some environments offer much more consistent temperatures than others.
 For example, the tropics often have seasonal variations in temperature that are smaller than their diurnal variations.
 In addition, large bodies of water, such as the ocean and very large lakes, have moderate temperature variations.
 The waters below the ocean surface are particularly stable in temperature.

-Cons
+Disadvantages

 Because many homeothermic animals use enzymes that are specialized for a narrow range of body temperatures, hypothermia rapidly leads to torpor and then death.
 Additionally, homeothermy obtained from endothermy is a high energy strategy and many environments will offer lower carrying capacity to these organisms.
 In cold weather the energy expenditure to maintain body temperature accelerates starvation and may lead to death.